kedar-ketos/lead-service-line-map/docs/docs/tutorial/publish.md

 ## 1. Publish the report to your workspace

 - From the cover page of the Power BI report, click on `Publish` at the top (on the menu bar).
-- Log into your Microsoft account, if you haven't already.
+- Log into your Microsoft account, if prompted.
 - Select your workspace.
 This could be any workspace that you want.

 ## 2. Publish to web

-- Go to [`app.powerbi.com`](https://app.powerbi.com) and log in if you already have not.
+- Go to [`app.powerbi.com`](https://app.powerbi.com) and log in if you haven't already.
 - Navigate to your report under the proper workspace.
 - Select `File > Embed report > Publish to web (public)`